 Many migrants to a country where their native language has no useful role apart from within their own particular migrant community also develop bilingualism quite quickly.

 Perhaps surprisingly, there are thought to be more genuinely bilingual speakers than monolingual speakers, with the former percentage at around 43% of the world’s population.

 13% of the world’s people are trilingual!

 Far fewer people can speak three languages fluently, but it’s still a healthy number.
 People who live surrounded by countries that have a strong influence on them but speak a different language are often candidates for trilingualism.
-Many Dutch people, for instance, are fluent in Dutch, English and German.
+Many Dutch people, for instance, are fluent in Dutch, English, and German.
 The three languages have similarities but are still different enough to be worth the effort of learning them.
-Travellers and people who work with refugees and migrants have an incentive to learn several different languages, but whether they develop true fluency is another question.
+Travelers and people who work with refugees and migrants have an incentive to learn several different languages, but whether they develop true fluency is another question.

 Reaching the limit at a dozen?

 About 3% of the world’s population is thought to be able to speak more than three languages fluently.
 They are called ‘multilingual’ although there are other terms that have been coined for even more language proficiency.
 Polyglots are those who can speak five or more languages and there is even a term for those whose language proficiency is almost stratospheric and probably reaching the absolute upper limit of language fluency.

 The so-called hyperpolyglots have been credited for speaking as many as 12 languages proficiently.

 Is there a limit to the number of languages you can learn?